COVID-19 and Connecticut's 2020 Election

 For election updates text VOTER to 474747Volunteer to help your Local Election Officials

 Voting by Absentee Ballot

-All voters are eligible to vote by absentee ballot in the presidential and state primary held on August 11, 2020 due to the COVID-19, pursuant to the Governor's Executive Order 7QQ.
+All voters are eligible to vote by absentee ballot in the general election held on November 3, 2020 due to the COVID-19, pursuant to Public Act 20-03 July Spec.
+Sess.
 More information can be found at myvote.ct.gov/absentee or below.

 Each town will have at least one secure in which voters can drop off their absentee ballots if they choose not to enter town hall.
-Absentee ballots can also be mailed, but all absentee ballots must be received by 8:00pm on Primary Election Day, August 11, 2020.
+Absentee ballots can also be mailed, but all absentee ballots must be received by 8:00pm on Election Day, November 3, 2020.

 Absentee Ballot Application - English